-I was intrigued to read in The Wall Street Journal that French soccer star Zinedine Zidane's popularity has increased dramatically since his infamous head-butt of Italian Marco Materazzi in the 2006 World Cup Final.
-(If you missed, it, here's a 10-second clip.)
+I was intrigued to read in The Wall Street Journal that French soccer star Zinedine Zidane’s popularity has increased dramatically since his infamous head-butt of Italian Marco Materazzi in the 2006 World Cup Final.
+(It’s worth watching this 10-second video for context.)

-At the time most people thought that the incident would be perceived as a black mark on Zidane and diminish his ability to win commercial endorsements (which earned him $11 million in 2005.)
+At the time most people thought that the incident would be perceived as a black mark on Zidane and impair his ability to win commercial endorsements, which earned him $11 million in 2005.
 But as Marie Valla wrote in the Journal,

 In the two months since [the World Cup…Zidane’s] public appeal has soared.